Open Die Forging Vs. Closed Die Forging

 The Closed Die Forging Process

-Closed Die Forging Advantages
+Advantages of Closed Die Forging

-Closed-die forging works with the metal’s internal grain structure and can produce more potent longer-lasting products.
 The benefits associated with closed die forging include:

 - Dimensions with tighter tolerances and various shapes can be achieved